laurylopes/laurylopes/resume.md

 # Laury Lopes - Data Analyst
 +33 7 83 12 45 37 - laurylopes@gmail.com - [linkedin.com/in/laury-lopes](https://www.linkedin.com/in/laury-lopes/) - [github.com/laurylopes](https://github.com/laurylopes)

 With a background in nanophysics and chemistry, I decided to shift my career trajectory and ventured into data analysis during the pandemic by taking an ambitious bootcamp.
 Evolving in startup environments, I leverage my scientific background and analytical skills to drive the business.
-Fueled by a passion for problem-solving, I'm committed to making a meaningful impact in the ever-evolving landscape of data science through continuous learning and dedication.
+Fueled by a passion for problem-solving, I'm committed to making a meaningful impact in the ever-evolving landscape of data science and analysis through continuous learning and dedication.

 ## Expertise
 SQL, dbt, git, Looker, Power BI, Python